paulyehtw/Motion-planning-based-on-Model-Predictive-control-and-Bezier-spline/README.md

 Non-Holonomic feature of the vehicle is taken into consideraion, so the path is continuous and drivable instead of discrete in the conventinoal A* algorithm.

-Due to the usage of Bezier spline, no expand grid or heuristic layer is pre-computed, making it very efficient.
+Due to the usage of Bezier spline, no expand grid or heuristic layer is pre-computed as in Hybrid A*, making it very efficient.

 The speed of vehicle is considered, thus it can minimize the error using model predictive control.